Tour to the Hill of Crosses

 *The minimum number of 2 participants apply.
 The tour can be cancelled if there are not enough participants to meet the requirement.
 In the event of this, you will be offered an alternative solution.

-Hill of Crosses tour can be combined with the visit to Rundale Palace in Latvia which is about one and half hour drive from the site.
+Hill of Crosses trip can be combined with the visit to Rundale Palace in Latvia which is about one and half hour drive from the site to Rundale.